Allergan Recalls Textured Breast Implants Linked To Rare Type Of Cancer

 Based on the latest data, the FDA said, "our analysis demonstrates that the risk of BIA-ALCL with Allergan BIOCELL textured implants is approximately six times the risk of BIA-ALCL with textured implants from other manufacturers marketing in the U.S."

-The FDA first reported on the connection between implants and the rare cancer back in 2011, and Abernathy said the agency has continued to monitor reports in databases and patient registries and scientific studies pointing to risks.
+The FDA first reported on a possible connection between implants and the rare cancer back in 2011, and Abernathy said the agency has continued to monitor reports in databases and patient registries and scientific studies pointing to risks.

 Nearly 314,000 people received breast implants in the U.S. in 2018, according to the American Society of Plastic Surgeons.
 The group's report does not distinguish between textured implants and other kinds.